atuldr39a/Atul-R/README.md

 automation, for mobile and beyond.
 Finally!

-If you're new to Appium, or want a fuller description of what this is all about, please read our [Introduction to Appium Concepts](/docs/en/about-appium/intro.md).
+If you're new to Appium, or want a fuller description of what this is all about, please read our http://appium.io/introduction.html

 ### Requirements